calebsylvia/WeatherSprint/README.md

     -Look into an autocomplete for search bar to help user narrow down options for what they are looking for

     Finish date goal: 12/7/23

+Eighth commit(12/7/12):
+    -Finished search bar and made sure name displayed country in case where state is not available -Made snow avaiable instead of precipitation in said case -Got favorite tab pull down to open and close -Adjusted some files and compressed into one JS file

+    TO-DO for next session:
+    -Finish by tonight
+    -Get local storage up and running
+    -Display favorites and add function to favorite button -Finish styling